 Note: If you have children with a narcissist, it is recommended that you immediately work out a "parenting plan" with a qualified therapist.
 A parenting plan is a legal document that details solid boundaries about time-sharing, financial responsibilities, and even the method of contact required (text, email, phone) for both parties.

 2. Just go.
 No lingering goodbyes.

 While I usually don't advocate for breaking up with someone over text, this may be your best option with a narcissist.
 Let them know that you are done with the relationship, and wish them the best.
 That's it.
 Now block their phone number.
 Any other attempt at contact may result in you being "hoovered" back into the relationship.
-Narcissists are masters at hovering.
-They tell you exactly what you need to hear, and once you are back in the relationship, things are back to the way they were—except maybe worse.
+Narcissists are masters at hovering: They tell you exactly what you need to hear, and once you are sucked back in to the relationship, things are back to the way they were—except maybe worse.

 If you left something at the narcissist's house, unless it has great sentimental value to you, let it go.
-Just consider it a very small price to pay for getting out.
+Just consider it a small price to pay for getting out.

-3. Consider blocking friends-in-common.
+3. Consider blocking common friends.

-If you have friends that are prone to tell you why you made a mistake leaving the narcissist or updating you on the narcissist's life, tell them you no longer want to talk about the narcissist.
+If you have friends who are prone to tell you why you made a mistake leaving the narcissist or updating you on the narcissist's life, tell them you no longer want to talk about the narcissist.
 If they continue talking about the narcissist, block them.
-Your mental well-being depends on getting as far away from the narcissist as possible—and that includes not hearing updates or having someone persuade you to return.
+Your mental well-being depends on getting as far away from the narcissist as possible—and that includes not hearing updates or having someone try to persuade you to return.
 Narcissists tend to send a mutual friend to try to get you to come back to the relationship.
 Remember, these "friends" don't know the narcissist like you do.

 4. Write down why you left.